MITMotorsports/MY18/psychic-guacamole/README.md

   If you run `make com` after you `make flash`, a serial I/O connection over UART/USB is set up with the LPC.
 After you run `make com`, you can't see any of the characters you type, because the chip isn't sending you any characters.
 Program the LPC to echo input you type back to your terminal input.

+  Also write a UART_Print(str) function that takes in a string and prints it to UART, as well as a UART_PrintNum(num, base) function that takes in a number and base, converts it to a string, and uses UART_Print to send it over UART.
+  Copy them over to the CAN Exercise.

 3. CAN Exercise

   Make two LPC microcontrollers talk to each other over CAN, a differential pair signaling system.
 For a brief introduction to CAN, a good start the [Wikipedia article](https://en.wikipedia.org/wiki/CAN_bus).
 Ask questions as necessary.

+  You can use Can_Init(baudrate) to initialize the CAN peripheral, Can_RawRead(&frame) to read the last received message into a frame, and Can_RawWrite(&frame) to write the frame onto the CAN bus.

+  Information on encoding and sending messages with our CANlib protocol can be found [here](https://github.com/mitmotorsports/canlib).